An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : licensing of models and datasets on Hugging Face

 \subsection{Dataset license and model license combinations}

 The licenses of datasets that are used during training can have an impact on the licensing decisions for the final ML model.
 Here we consider the pairings of dataset licenses and the resultant model licenses.
-There are 623 distinct model/dataset license combinations within our dataset across 43,455 such pairings.
+There are 623 distinct model/dataset license combinations within our dataset across 43,455 such pairings; however, since we (and Hugging Face) aggregated all \other licenses under one label, these numbers likely overestimate the consistency in the space.
 (The top ten most frequent can be found in \Cref{tab:dataset_model_licenses}.)
-However, since we (and Hugging Face) aggregated all ``other'' licenses and treated them as one quantity, these numbers likely overestimate the consistency in the space.
-In 41 of the 623 combinations, the license of the model exactly matches the license of at least one dataset it was trained on.
-The most common combination is a model licensed under the \license{apache-2.0} license and a dataset under a custom or ``other'' license.
-In total, 11,731 (27\%) pairs involve a dataset under a custom or ``other'' license.
+The license of the model exactly matches the license of at least one dataset it was trained on in only 41 of the 623 combinations.
+The most common combination is a model licensed under the \license{apache-2.0} license and a dataset under a custom or \other license, with 11,731 (27\%) pairs involving a dataset under a custom or \other license.
 This can make using these datasets and models problematic since retrieving and evaluating the licensing terms can be difficult and time-consuming.